 Member’s assessment of behavioral healthcare after-hours messaging in 2022

 The annual after-hours access studies performed by our vendor, North American Testing Organization* based in California, assesses adequate phone messaging for our members with perceived emergency or urgent situations after office hours.
-Unfortunately, all Anthem Blue Cross and Blue Shield (Anthem) plans assessed still fall short of the expectation of having a live person or a directive in place for after-hours calls.
+Unfortunately, Anthem Blue Cross (Anthem) still falls short of the expectation of having a live person or a directive in place for after-hours calls.

 Well, the members are experiencing this lack of ability to reach instructions and have voiced their opinions in the member experience survey fielded annually for commercial and marketplace exchange via a behavioral health specific survey.
 An average of 29% of members have a need to contact their behavioral health practitioner after regular hours for urgent care.
 They are recalling, in the last 12 months, if they were able to reach the office for instructions, get a consultation they needed or get a timely call back?